 Hunters and competition shooters are always looking for ways to upgrade their 6.5 Creedmoor rifle.
 One of the fastest and easiest ways is to install a muzzle brake.
 As the name implies, it attaches to the end of the gun’s muzzle to reduce the amount of recoil a shooter feels.
 You’ll be able to fire faster and make accurate follow-through shots.

 However, not all muzzle brakes are created equal.
 It’s not any fun comparing hundreds of different models when you could be out shooting.
-To help you save time and find the best muzzle brake for your 6.5 Creedmoor rifle, here’s a review of the top three models.
+To help you save time and find the best 6.5 Creedmoor muzzle brake for your rifle, here’s a review of the top three models.

-The 3 Best 6.5 Creedmoor Muzzle Brake Reviews
+Comparison of Best 6.5 Creedmoor Muzzle Brakes

 #1.
 VG6 Precision – Best 6.5 Creedmoor Muzzle Brake

-The VG6 Precision is a hybrid muzzle brake and compensator.
+The VG6 Precision is a hybrid excellent muzzle brake and compensator.
 The muzzle brake eliminates felt recoil, while the compensator prevents muzzle climb.
 This allows follow-up shots to be fast and accurate.
 Since it’s the size of an A2 flash hider, it’s ideal for anyone that wants to keep their firearm profile as small as possible.
 This includes owners of AR pistols, carbines, and short SBRs.

 The muzzle brake’s design sets it apart from other models.
 There are two chambers, one larger than the other for the gases to expand.
 This design is common, but the series of slits are not.
 This allows gases to escape upwards, providing additional downforce to keep the muzzle level for the follow-up shot.